dipolexchange/docs/docs/products/pool/pool-guide.md

 9\.
 The Confirm button will change to "Confirming", then once the transaction is successful, you’ll see your staked amount change and the button will change again.

 10\.
-You should now be able to see details on your Syrup Pool.
+You should now be able to see details on your Pool.

 ![](../../images/pool-staked-detail.jpg#center)

 ### **Adding and removing LAT from a pool**

-You can easily add more LAT to a Syrup Pool, or move some LAT to a more profitable pool.
+You can easily add more LAT to a Pool, or move some LAT to a more profitable pool.
 Here’s how you can move your staked LAT.

 1\.
 Click the **-** to take some LAT out of a pool, or the **+** to add more to the pool.